(Note: My photos and records of this trip got lost in another life.)

 In contrast to the poor and crowded conditions on the mountainside, Acapulco was a gleaming economic fortress of high rise hotels guarding the sweep of an azure blue bay.
 We found a camping spot in a resort parking lot mentioned in “The People’s Guide to Mexico”.
 Our fellow squatters were mostly retired American snowbirds with mammoth RVs that would never stray from pavement, but we found one weathered Australian who considered the outback of anywhere his rightful home.
 He, of course, had traveled highway 200 many times and gave us detailed reports of his experience.

 On the plus side, much of the road was now passable gravel and there was even pavement on some parts.
-On the down side, a twenty mile stretch along the cliffs of the Pacific coast was still nothing more than loose rock and it was bisected by the Rio Balsas, still without a bridge.
-We would need to ford this rio peligroso in our fragile Ford van.
+On the down side, a twenty mile stretch along the cliffs of the Pacific coast was still nothing more than loose rock and it was bisected by a river near Caleta de Campos, still without a bridge.
+We would need to ford this rio peligroso in our fragile old Ford van.

 The Australian assured us that, though difficult, it could be done.
 He had done it many times in his high centered Range Rover and an old school bus carrying supplies to the road crew did it on a weekly basis.
 However, the depth of the river flow was unpredictable and could make or break our chances of crossing at any time.
 We wouldn’t know what we were facing until we arrived.
 So, he gave us suggestions for success in various conditions.